unstoppabledomains/dev-docs/identity/guides/troubleshooting.md

 # Troubleshooting Guide

-Here are some of the most common error messages when integrating Login with Unstoppable and how to fix them.
+Here are some of the most common error messages when integrating Unstoppable Login and how to fix them.

 <figure>
 <div class="video-container">